For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Incoming form of winners since 2010:

 It's also worth remembering that this is only the third time that the Texas Open has been played 2 weeks after The Masters.
-Looking at the past 7 winners in this post-Augusta slot, Bohn (80/1), Horschel (33/1), Noh (125/1) and Rose (11/1) have won at TPC Louisiana; Snedeker (35/1) at Harbour Town and Ben Curtis (150/1) plus Charley Hoffman (30/1).
-As you'd expect a mix of players and circumstances across 3 different courses, but all had at least a top 16 finish in their previous 2 outings which differs significantly from the incoming form characteristics if you look purely at the Valero Open winners.
+Looking at the past 7 winners in this post-Augusta slot, Bohn (80/1), Horschel (33/1), Noh (125/1) and Rose (11/1) won at TPC Louisiana; Snedeker (35/1) at Harbour Town and Ben Curtis (150/1), Charley Hoffman (30/1) and Kevin Chappell (33/1) here at TPC San Antonio.
+As you'd expect a mix of players and circumstances across 3 different courses, but all had at least a top 16 finish in one of their previous 2 outings which differs significantly from the incoming form characteristics if you look purely at the Valero Open winners.

 My selections are as follows:

 Billy Horschel arrives in San Antonio with momentum and we know that he likes playing in Texas.
 A winner 11 months ago at the AT&T Byron Nelson at TPC Four Seasons, Billy has also finished 2nd (2013) at the GC of Houston and his record here is something to behold: 3rd in 2013, 3rd in 2015, and 4th in 2016 - he clearly gets on with the course.
 In previous winners Charley Hoffman and Kevin Chappell, both of them had previous top 3 finishes here, so let's be straight - you don't have to re-invent the wheel to grab the winner here.